 FINDING: SATISFIED.
-The request to consolidate the property into only one designation (as Residential) allows for more uniform planning and development of the subject property for uses allowed in the Residential Comprehensive Plan designation.
-The designation of Residential along with the additional land use and development requests required to permit the expansion of the existing electrical power substation, results in a land use designation that will afford the most opportunity for public hearing and notice for the eventual intended use of the site.
-The land use designation of Residential will also allow for the application of more development (setbacks, structure height, etc.) and conditional use standards than what would be required in the commercial zones for the eventual intended use of the site, which will ensure compatibility of the intended use with surrounding development.
+The request to consolidate the property into only one zoning district (R-1 Single Family Residential) allows for more uniform planning and development of the subject property for uses allowed in the R-1 zone.
+The Zone Change to R-1, along with the concurrent request to designate the property as Residential on the Comprehensive Plan Map, results in a land use designation and zoning district that will afford the most opportunity for public hearing and notice for the eventual intended use of the site through the Conditional Use review process.
+The Zone Change to R-1 will also allow for the application of development (setbacks, structure height, etc.) and conditional use standards for the eventual intended use of the site, which will ensure compatibility of the intended use with surrounding development.
 These development and conditional use standards will be applied to the subject site through the review of subsequent land use and development applications, so that the subject site is designed to ensure compatibility with surrounding land uses, as well as those surrounding land uses being designed in the future to ensure compatibility with the proposed electrical power substation.